w3f/polkadot-wiki/docs/maintain-sync.md

 to be able to look at past on-chain data.

-A **full node** is _pruned_: it discards all finalized blocks older than a configurable blocks (256 blocks by default), and the genesis block.
+A **full node** is _pruned_: it discards all finalized blocks older than a configurable number (256 blocks by default), and the genesis block.
 A node that is pruned this way requires much less space than an archive node.

 A full node may eventually be able to rebuild the entire chain with no additional information,